umbs/loans/README.txt

     1,,2,CA

-- I also had to read/look up many things along the way (did not list here, but copious amount of help from StackOverflow and Google)
+- I also had to read/look up many things along the way (did not list here, but copious amount of help from StackOverflow and Google).
+Some of them are
+    * cvs module
+    * cvs.reader vs cvs.DictReader.
+I probably should have used DictReader and DictWriter
+    * How to ignore header rows after reading
+    * Compound keys to dictionary.
+Best ways to construct them
+    * Rounding up/down of floats using 'decimal' module
+    * Create folders & files using 'os' module and few more minor stuff

 Q: How would you modify your data model or code to account for an eventual introduction of new, as-of-yet unknown types of covenants, beyond just maximum